Have one exemption certificate to add? This guide walks you through the steps for adding and managing customer tax exemptions in Kintsugi.

 a.
 State: Select the state from the dropdown.

 c.
 End Date: Enter the expiration date from the spreadsheet.
-If no specific expiration date is provided, set it at least five years in the future.
+If no specific expiration date is provided, set it at least two years in the future.
 For exemptions that are in perpetuity, the start/end date may not be necessary.

 e.
 Exemption Certificate: Upload if available.
 If not, ensure you have valid documentation or proof of exempt status.
 You can also verify nonprofit exemptions through the IRS Exempt Organization Search

-4. A confirmation message will appear on the screen.
+Lastly, please remember to click Save to upload the exemption.
+A confirmation message will appear on the screen.

 To update or remove exemptions: